LLC Taxation: Everything You Need to Know

 Single-member LLC are considered sole proprietorships by the IRS.
 Therefore, no separation between the LLC and the owner is recognized in tax reporting of earnings derived from the business.
 Owners must report all income from the LLC entity as individual income in annual or quarterly tax reporting.
 Personal obligation to meet tax payment demands can be a liability for an owner unable to cover tax obligations.

 If you need help with LLC taxation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.